Druck (TV series): Episodes

 The episodes listed here corresponds to the appearance on funk.net and YouTube.

-Overview
+Series overview

 Season 1

 The first season contains ten episodes and centers on Hanna Jung and her relationship with Jonas.

 Season 2

 The second season contains ten episodes and centers on Mia Winter and her relationship with Alex.

 Season 3

 The third season contains ten episodes and centers on Matteo Florenzi and his relationship with David.

 Season 4

 The fourth season contains ten episodes and centers on Amira Thalia Mahmood.
 The first episode links this with the last season and the last two episodes center around Mia and Hanna and bring their story to a conclusion.

 Season 5

 The fifth season contains ten episodes and centers on Nora Machwitz, younger sister of Kiki Machwitz, while also introducing a new generation.

 Season 6

 The sixth season contains ten episodes and centers on Fatou Jallow.

 Season 7

 The seventh season contains ten episodes.
 It centers on the character of Isi Inci.